stormpath/stormpath-documentation/source/reference.rst

   Deleting an application completely erases the application and any of its related data from Stormpath.

-  Instead of deleting an Application resource, we recommend that you disable it instead by sending a POST with a ``status`` value of "DISABLED".
+  Instead of deleting an Application resource, we recommend that you disable it instead by sending a POST with a ``status`` value of ``DISABLED``.

   Example Queries
   """""""""""""""